Coweta County DUI Court Process

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers will decide your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge alone makes the decision.
-Your attorney can advise you on which option is best for your situation.
+- Jury vs. Bench Trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
+You have the right to choose between a jury trial and a bench trial.
+In a jury trial, a panel of your peers will decide your guilt or innocence.
+In a bench trial, the judge will make the decision.

-- What the Prosecution Must Prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while under the influence of alcohol or drugs.
-They must also prove that your BAC was above the legal limit of 0.08% (if applicable) or that you were impaired to the extent that you were a less safe driver.
+- What the Prosecution Must Prove: To convict you of DUI in Georgia, the prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while:

-- Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the police did not have probable cause to stop you, or demonstrating that your driving was not actually impaired.
+- Common Defenses: Common defenses in DUI cases include challenging the validity of the traffic stop, the accuracy of the breathalyzer or blood test, and the officer's observations of impairment.

 Georgia DUI penalties are determined at the state level.
 Below are typical penalties, but a Coweta County judge will have discretion within these ranges.